leggomyfroggo/TBC/README.md

 ## Shell Ordering Notes
 ### CNC Machining
 - When ordering the front shell, make sure you check the box indicating that you need tapped threads.
-- For both front and back shells, be sure to include the technical drawings.
+- For both front and back shells, be sure to include the technical drawings, and select 0.1mm as the tightest tolerance.

 ## PCB Components
 - **Harvested GBC Parts:** You will need a donor GBC of revision CPU-05 or earlier -- CPU-06 revisions will NOT work -- that retains the following components in working order: